trustbit/exercises/transport-tycoon.md

 ## Exercise 3

-To be announced November 22-24.
+The second exercise turned out to be larger than expected, so we are slowing down before publishing the third one.
+Exercise 3 is to be announced on November 27-29.

 You can subscribe to the [newsletter for the updates](https://tinyletter.com/softwarepark) or just check this repository later.